e-matteson/keypad/readme.md

 any real hardware.
 It will compile and run on your host computer, but it won't do anything interesting because there are no real buttons to press.

+For an example that runs on an actual microcontroller, see [keypad-bluepill-example](https://github.com/e-matteson/keypad-bluepill-example).

 ``` rust
 #![feature(nll)]
 #[macro_use]